Alcoholism and Health Issues: Cholesterol, Triglycerides, the Liver, and More

 In moderate amounts – no more than one 5-ounce serving per day – red wine has been correlated with healthy cholesterol levels.
 Drinking more wine, beer, hard liquor, or mixed drinks, however, is likely to increase cholesterol.
 Problem drinking over years can lead to chronic high cholesterol.
 Also, damage to the pancreas, leading to chronic pancreatitis, can cause diabetes.

 These are fats found in the blood, which provide excess calories to help cells function; drinking alcohol, particularly beer or liquor, can increase the amount of these fats in a negative way.
-Too many triglycerides can lead to hardening of the artery walls, increasing the potential of heart disease or stroke.
+Too many triglycerides can lead to hardening of the artery walls, increasing the potential of heart disease or stroke1.

-Alcohol interferes with the liver’s ability to release glucose, causing hypoglycemia or low blood sugar.
+Alcohol interferes with the liver’s ability to release glucose, causing hypoglycemia or low blood sugar2.
 This can induce diabetes in people who are prone to the condition, or it can make diabetes worse in people who are already receiving treatment.

 All kinds of excessive drinking can damage the heart.
 Types of heart damage include arterial fibrillation (a type of heart arrhythmia), cardiomyopathy (stretching and drooping of the heart muscle, so it does not beat very strongly), and inflammation (sometimes causing blood clots, which can lead to stroke or pulmonary embolism).

 Changes to the sympathetic nervous system when a person drinks excessively can raise blood pressure.
-While this is a temporary situation, consistent heavy drinking regularly raises blood pressure, and eventually, the condition becomes chronic.
+While this is a temporary situation, consistent heavy drinking regularly raises blood pressure, and eventually, the condition becomes chronic3.

 Digestive problems are a side effect of drinking too much, since alcohol can change the pH balance of stomach acid.
 It can also irritate the stomach lining, especially if a person struggling with alcohol use disorder stops eating regular or healthy meals.
 Gastritis, or an inflammation of the stomach lining, indigestion or acid reflux, and ulcers are side effects of a chronic drinking problem.
 Changes in digestion can also affect how much vitamin B12, or thiamine, the body absorbs, which can harm other organ systems, especially the brain.

 Since the liver processes most of the alcohol that enters the body, it is one of the most affected organs.
 People who drink heavily, or struggle with alcohol use disorder, are more likely to develop liver damage.
-This includes alcoholic hepatitis (inflammation of the liver), hepatic steatosis (increased fat in the liver), cirrhosis (irreversible scarring or destruction to liver tissue) and liver cancer.
+This includes alcoholic hepatitis (inflammation of the liver), hepatic steatosis (increased fat in the liver), cirrhosis (irreversible scarring or destruction to liver tissue) and liver cancer4.

-After the liver filters most toxins out of the body, the kidneys are responsible for removing much of what is left.
+After the liver filters most toxins out of the body, the kidneys are responsible for removing much of what is left5.
 However, if the liver does not filter enough alcohol out of the body, it will reach the kidneys and damage that organ’s ability to process toxins.
 The kidneys are also responsible for keeping enough water in the body; when poisoned by too much alcohol, the kidneys are not able to prevent dehydration.
 Additionally, high blood pressure can damage the kidneys, along with other organs.